Jimmie Soto

 Deaf and Hard-of-Hearing Services Provider

-Jasmine has been in Kern County her whole life.
+Jasmine has lived in Kern County her whole life.
 She grew up in Delano where she graduated from Robert F. Kennedy High School and attended Bakersfield College completing the ASL Program and the Interpreting Training Program as part of the very first cohort.
-She recently graduated from Bakersfield College with two Associate’s Degrees in Liberal Arts and American Sign Language.
-Jasmine worked alongside interpreters in the community, interning with Independent Living Center of Kern County before becoming an employee in November of 2019.
+Jasmine worked alongside interpreters in the community, interning with Independent Living Center of Kern County before becoming an employee.
 Jasmine’s hope is for her ASL services help the community get more access to their resources.

 Jessica Carrillo